Minnesota 1-Day Fishing License: Cost, Rules, and How to Buy

 fishing license exemption criteria

-Who doesn’t need a fishing license in Minnesota?
+Several groups do not need a fishing license in Minnesota.

-The fishing exemptions criteria also include seniors aged 90 and older, so very elderly residents don’t need a permit.
+Seniors aged 90 and older are also exempt, so very elderly residents do not need a permit.

 Seniors aged 90 and older are exempt from Minnesota fishing licenses, so very elderly residents don’t need a permit.

-If you’re a military resident stationed outside Minnesota and you’re on leave, you don’t need a license either, but you must carry your leave papers as proof.
+If you are a military resident stationed outside Minnesota and currently on leave, you do not need a license.
+You must carry your leave papers as proof.

-Veterans discharged from overseas service in the past 24 months are covered by exemption rules, so keep discharge documentation handy.
+Veterans discharged from overseas service in the past 24 months are covered as well.
+Keep your discharge documentation handy.

-In-patients of U.S. Veterans Administration hospitals and residents of licensed nursing or boarding care homes may qualify under the exemptions; check status and paperwork requirements with the department.
+In-patients of U.S. Veterans Administration hospitals and residents of licensed nursing or boarding care homes may also qualify.
+Check current requirements with the department, since eligibility can depend on specific documentation and circumstances.

 Daily and Short-Term License Options and Prices